 You may change your PCP for any reason, at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.
-Many PCPs are affiliated with a Medical Group or Independent Physician Association (IPA) which includes access to a pre-defined list of specialists and other healthcare providers.
-If you select a PCP from one of these Medical Groups/IPAs your PCP will direct you to seek care from this group of providers and hospital which act as a sub-network of providers.
+It is also possible that your PCP might leave our plan's network of providers, which means you will have to find a new PCP or one will be assigned to you.
+Many PCPs are affiliated with a Medical Group or Independent Physician Association (IPA) which includes access to a pre-defined list of specialists and other healthcare providers and facilities (e.g. hospital).
+If you select a PCP from a Medical Groups/IPAs the PCP will direct you to seek care from within this group of providers and hospitals which act as a subnetwork of providers.

-To change your PCP, call Member Services.
-Please let us know if you are seeing specialists or getting other covered services that needed your PCP's approval (such as home health services and durable medical equipment).
-Our representative will help make sure that you can continue with the specialty care and other services you have been getting when you change your PCP.
-They will also check to be sure the PCP you want to switch to is accepting new patients.
+If you wish to change your PCP and/or your assigned Medical Group/IPA, please call Member Services.
+Let us know if you are seeing specialists or getting other covered services that needed your PCP's approval (such as home health services and durable medical equipment).
+Our representative will help make sure you can continue with the specialty care and other services you have been getting prior to when you changed your PCP.
+Our representatives will also check to be sure the PCP you want to switch to is accepting new patients.

-If you want to choose a new PCP, or Medical Group/IPA your request must be received on or before the last day of the month (e.g., March 31).
+Change requests must be received on or before the last day of the month (e.g., March 31).
 The change will take effect on the first day of the next month (e.g., April 1).

 You will be issued a new ID card showing the new information.
-If you use a PCP that is not printed on your ID card, you may incur a higher cost-share, or your claim may be denied.
+If you use a PCP that is not printed on your ID card, you may incur a higher cost-sharing, or a claim may be denied.